andrewdavidsmith/transferase/python/README.md

 pyxfr.set_log_level(LogLevel.debug)
 ```

-Next we want to set up transferase for the user (i.e., you) on the host system
+Next we want to set up transferase for the user (i.e., your login account) on
-(e.g., your laptop).
-The following will do a default setup, and might take up
+the host system (e.g., your laptop).
+The following will do a default setup,
-to a minute:
+and might take up to a minute:

 ```python
 from pyxfr import MConfig